 Check Everyone’s Health

-In the immediate aftermath of the crash, make sure everyone in your vehicle is not seriously injured if you are able.
+In the immediate aftermath of the crash, make sure everyone in your vehicle is not seriously injured.
+If you are able, render immediate assistance in a life-threatening situation.
 Check the health of those in the other car.

 If you have been injured, call emergency personnel or make sure someone else has called emergency personnel to help you.